 Making Paper boats is radio origami, an eclectic expressive and imaginative two-hour radio show.
 Bringing songs, sounds and spoken word from around the globe.
-A voyage of discovery every Sunday morning from 11am – 1pm.
+A voyage of discovery every Sunday afternoon from 3pm-5pm.

 This show is a musical journey full of bizarre new musical discoveries, old classic film scores, innovative video game soundtracks, electro funk, steal band covers, poetry as well as thought provoking local community stories.

 “Most of the music I like sounds pretty unbalanced” –John Peel

 Making Paper Boats attempts to bring a wider musical assortment of exotic and unknown artists to the listener.
 Crafted together with a random array of movie quotes, vintage compositions and weekly themes.

 Created by Laurie who has experienced the musical and video professional realms.
 Having worked and travelled around the world, on film sets, stages, festivals and live TV productions, Laurie has Come in a full circle back to the sea where he grew up.
 Bringing with him DJ Puffin, a 3 year-old mind crafting, light-bending co-host.
 Traversing the boundaries of broadcasting horizons, they’ve both collectively been radio DJ’s twice as long as the other individually.